How to tell if mortgage points are worth the cost

 But you might be forced to refinance or sell your home before you break even on your points if you face an unexpected life challenge like divorce, death of a spouse, disability or a job loss or transfer.

-That's why Richard Bettencourt, a mortgage broker in Danvers, Massachusetts, and secretary of the Association of Mortgage Professionals, says paying mortgage points typically isn't a good financial move.
+That's why Richard Bettencourt, a mortgage broker in Danvers, Massachusetts, and former president of the Association of Mortgage Professionals, says paying mortgage points typically isn't a good financial move.

 What about having a home seller pay points to buy down your rate?
-Isn't that a good deal for a homebuyer?
+Isn't that a good deal for a buyer?

-"Do you want the seller to reduce your monthly payment by $20 for the next 30 years or give you $7,500 to refinish the kitchen now?" he asks.
+"Do you want the seller to reduce your monthly payment by $20 for the next 30 years or give you $7,500 to refinish the kitchen now?"
+Bettencourt asked.

 Another way to look at mortgage points is to consider how much cash you can afford to pay at the loan-closing table, says Mark Palim, vice president of applied economic and housing research for Fannie Mae, a government-owned company that buys mortgage debt.